 |5km Fun Run||02:15|

-Prize giving will be at 9:30am on the grass in front of the tidal pool.
+Prize giving will be at 9:30am by the conference center.

 There will be category prizes and lucky draw prizes.

-To be part of the Lucky Draw prizes, make sure you place the Lucky Draw tear off slip on your race number in the lucky draw box at the finish.
+To be part of the Lucky Draw prizes, make sure you place the Lucky Draw tear off slip on your race number in the lucky draw box at the prize giving.

 Please note: No entry card - no result